EmmyAnieDev/Learn-Laravel/README.md

 -   This is particularly useful for authentication, authorization, logging, encryption, and other any kind of task that needed to be performed before processing the request.

 *   _Example Scenario: Preventing a user from accessing the Admin page.
 Blocking an unauthenticated user from performing a delete operation._

+-   To create a Middleware, run the command ====> php artisan make:middleware CheckRoleMiddleware .

+*   _The Request and Next parameteres in the Middleware's handle function are responsible for the below_

+-   Request: Represents the incoming HTTP request, providing access to data like query parameters, body, and headers.

+-   next: A function that passes control to the next middleware in the stack, allowing the request to continue processing.